 - eCheck (ACH): We recommend using the FREE eCheck payment method (i.e., the Automated Clearing House [ACH] method requires standard checking or savings routing and account numbers held at a U.S. institution).

-- International & Wire Transfer Payments: The University partners with Flywire to provide a fast, secure way to submit international and wire transfer payments through UVAPay.
+- International & Wire Transfer Payments: The University partners with Flywire to provide a fast and secure way to submit international and wire transfer payments through UVAPay.
 You can pay in your local or other desired currency with available payment methods (e.g., international credit cards and debit cards, wire transfers, and other international payment options).

-- Reports: In addition accessing term statements, you can generate account activity reports by selecting multiple terms or choosing a specific date range.
+- Reports: In addition to accessing term statements, you can generate account activity reports by selecting multiple terms or choosing a specific date range.
 This feature provides useful statements for tax purposes or providing to a sponsor to show charges and payments.
 To access activity reports in UVAPay, go to the Account Activity tab, choose the terms or date range, and select “Generate Activity Report.”
 The result provides a PDF report of the selected criteria.

 - 1098-T Tax Documents: Effective for the 2019 tax year, students and their Authorized Users can access the 1098-T form through UVAPay, if eligible to receive one.
 Follow this link for more information about Education Tax Benefits and 1098-T forms.